 Half a cup of cranberry sauce adds moisture and flavor to cakes or scones.
 You can also stir it into batter for sweet and zesty pancakes or waffles, or mix it into the filling for a pie, turnover, or tart.
-It's a useful ingredient for savory dishes; stir it into salsa or sauce for a tangy kick, mix it into minced beef for delicious burgers or meatballs, or use it as a glaze on a roast, like we do in this cranberry-glazed chicken recipe.
+Jellied cranberry sauce is an inspired filling for donuts.
+Check out the recipe for Cranberry Sauce Jelly Doughnuts!
+It's a useful ingredient for savory dishes; stir it into salsa or sauce for a tangy kick, mix it into minced beef for delicious burgers or meatballs, or use it as a glaze on a roast.

 You might already use cranberry sauce in leftover turkey sandwiches; it goes just as well with other cold cuts, and you can change the flavor by stirring it into mayonnaise.
-Or vigorously shake or whisk cranberry sauce with ice and liquor (whisky, rum, or tequila will work just fine), add a squeeze of lime or a slice of orange, top up with some soda water or ginger ale, and it's an amazing cocktail for the holidays (or check out some slightly more involved recipes from these Portland bartenders).
+Or vigorously shake or whisk cranberry sauce with ice and liquor (whisky, rum, or tequila will work just fine), add a squeeze of lime or a slice of orange, top up with some soda water or ginger ale, and it's an amazing cocktail for the holidays.

 Perhaps the best suggestion of all is to serve it with cheese.
 Canned cranberry sauce is very similar in composition to membrillo, the Spanish quince jelly that's served with hard cheeses like manchego.
 The tart flavor of cranberries makes it a perfect substitute.
 Whatever you do with your canned cranberry sauce, you surely won't regret having it in the pantry.